danielbokshan/TeTropiTris/README.md

 ### [In early development]

-This will be a tetris game written in C, which will be played directly in the terminal.
+This will be a tetris game written in C, and played directly in the terminal.